glady/AlternatePHP/README.md

 ## Optional system configurations

 It is recommended to add AlternatePHP (directory where php.bat is located) to your PATH

+## Installation

+1. Download zip (latest release or from current master)
+2. unzip to a folder
+3. optional: put unzip.exe to the same folder, if not available on the system
+4. add that folder to path
+5. optional: use `php global <version>` to specify your version (if not set, the default is used)
+6. call `php install` to download and unzip that php version

+It is recommended to set a global version, because after next update another php version can be set as default.

+## Update

+You should use `php self-update` (available with v1.1) to update your installation.
+Without self-update: download zip and unzip over existing installation.

 ## Example